 Hudson Health Services offers Residential Treatment at our campus in Salisbury, Maryland.
-Known as ASAM Level 3.7, or Medically Monitored Intensive Inpatient Services, this level of care is appropriate for patients with co-occurring medical, emotional, or behavioral disorders that are severe enough to require 24/7 monitoring, but not severe enough to warrant a hospital admission.
+Known as ASAM Levels 3.7, 3.5, and 3.3, these levels of care are appropriate for patients with co-occurring medical, emotional, or behavioral disorders that are severe enough to require 24/7 monitoring, but not severe enough to warrant a hospital admission.
 Withdrawal Management services are often coupled with this level of care.

 Patients at this level of care receive a comprehensive psycho-social and physical assessment, as well as psychiatric services when necessary.
 Patients participate in scheduled group therapy sessions daily, peer support, alternative therapy groups such as drumming, and individual counseling sessions at least once a week.
 Family sessions are also encouraged when appropriate.

 Partial Hospitalization (PHP), or ASAM Level 2.5, is an effective treatment option for individuals whose co-occurring medical or psychiatric disorders are of a mild to moderate severity but have the potential to distract from treatment at a lower intensity and interfere with recovery efforts.
 Hudson Health Services includes the overnight stay with our PHP, allowing us to stabilize a patient’s acute psychosocial symptoms associated with their drug or alcohol use while ensuring them a safe, structured environment each evening.